prakritidev/prakritidev.github.io/content/index.md

 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/prakritidevverma/) and check out my projects on [GitHub](https://github.com/prakritidev).

 Stick around, and let's geek out over the amazing possibilities of technology!

+# Resume (Because I forget things)

+Due to exposure of many things, I am generally confused what am I and I have 3 different resumes tailored based on requirements.
+However, sometimes we all need to have a view of what exactly do we really know.
+Below is the exhaustive deep dive of my work experience and work exposure over the years working in the tech.

+#### 2017 (Machine Learning Era)

+Graduated fresh out of college, aspiring ML engineer.

+Worked @ParallelDots as an intern and used to work image processing stuff.
+Worked on highly imbalanced dataset classification promlem, pyTorch, VGG etc.

+Worked @GOEVENTZ (Not anymore), worked on recommendation systems, cold start and content based algoithms.

+#### 2018 (Backend Development, DevOps Era)

+##### ResearchKernel

+##### Multi Tenant Cloud Architecture.

+#### 2021 (Finance, Backend, Machine Learning, DevOps Era )